LeeAnnEditor/o365hq/services/Dynamics 365 Administrator on Demand.md

 ### Client responsibilities

--   Manage any issues not related directly to Office 365
+-   Manage any issues not directly related to Office 365

-### Out of the scope of this service (additional cost items)
+### Outside of the scope of this service (additional cost items)

 -   Training of customer team
 -   Desktop software settings